iamthismarvin/drooid/README.md

 ## Introduction

-**Drooid** is an open-source multi-platform application that enables you to make ChatGPT queries from your desktop device.
+**Drooid** is an open-source multi-platform application that enables you to make Hugging Face Inference API queries from your desktop device.

 ## Latest Release